-Adventure sometimes fails us.
-Not from failing in our task or aim, but from failing to actually be “adventurous” in any real, proper, braggable sense, or in the sense laid our by Simmel.
+Adventure can fail us.
+Not by failing in the task or the aim of the adventure, but by failing to actually be “adventurous” in any real, proper, braggable sense, or in the sense laid our by Simmel.
 Things collapse right in the middle.
 The eventness of the event lacks luster.
-The production of desire seems forced— even or especially when we’re listening to the adventures of others.
+The production of desire seems forced or hokey— even or especially when we’re listening to the adventures of others.
 We might be listening to someone raving about a wild-and-crazy tale that— in the experience itself— seems scripted or reducible to some recognizable form.
-Their event is just symptom, lacking real risk and contingency.
+The event is pure symptom, lacking true risk and contingency.
 I call this schtick: whenever the Life-Narrative, while trying to shape everyday life into poetic or narrative form, overflattens all the jagged complexity and contingency of experience for the sake of an ideal form.
-And it doesn’t always happen when life clichés— on ayahuasca in the Amazon or trainhoppng through Middle America.
+And it doesn’t always happen when life clichés (on ayahuasca in the Amazon or trainhoppng through Middle America).
 Schtick can sneak into fresh forms, too; it’s an inherent hazard of all Life-Narrativization.
 Of overperfection.
 I remember Milan Kundera trying to stuff a roughly equivalent sense into the term “kitsch”— as the “sentimentalization of reality,” as Harold Bloom called it— but I think the term “schtick” is more distinct and narrative.
 Even the word “adventure” is suspect, but still we can’t blame adventure for our failings.